DerekEtman/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?

     Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a huge open source library that you can use to build pretty much anything these days.
+You can update information quickly with out having to reload the page.
+It uses JSX which alows an HTML like syntax

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+    React Developers like to make everything a component and structure them in a hierarchy

-- [ ] Describe state.
+- [x] Describe state.
+    State is an a part of an app ( an object)  that can change, This way data can switch without the page needing to reload

-- [ ] Describe props.
+- [x] Describe props.
+    Props stands for properties, these are bits of information that you can pass back and forth between components.
+This way you can use seperate components to different task all while inside a main component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+     When we pull in anything from outside the scope of a function anything can affect and change the outcome of the executed function. {useEffect} allows us to execute a side effect by passing in two paramaters const [example, setExample] = useState()
+     .
+As we use SetExample it resets example.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [x] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
+- [x] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
+- [x] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [x] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [x] Push commits: `git push origin <firstName-lastName>`.

 Follow these steps for completing your project: